jmspit/dodo/src/DEVELOPER.md

 ```

 Alternatively, the subject can create its own certificate, and just send a CSR.
 In case a CSR is received, best put it
-in `ca::root::directory/ext/servers` or `ca::root::directory/ext/servers` dependiong on the certficate's intended use.
+in `ca::root::directory/ext/servers` or `ca::root::directory/ext/servers` depending on the certificate's intended use.

 Either way, the CSR can now be signed: